I pioneered the first night-ops Astronaut Training Class at NASA's MRMDF

 Gene Kranz reminiscing about the Apollo days

-When NASA decided to explore missions to Near Earth Asteroids we needed a mockup for future training events, so I envisioned and created an 8x8 foot Asteroid wall consisting of two 4x8 plywood panels and secret proportions of chicken wire, cement, Styrofoam beats, sheetrock joint compound or float, spray glue and spray paint as seen in this picture:
+When NASA decided to explore missions to Near Earth Asteroids we needed a realistic Mockup for future robotics training events, so I envisioned and created an 8x8 foot Asteroid wall section consisting of two 4x8 plywood panels and secret proportions of chicken wire, cement, Styrofoam beats, Sheetrock joint compound or float, spray glue and spray paint as seen in this picture:

 My Artistic Creation of a Near Earth Asteroid

 During my 3 years in Europe, I got to interact professionally with folks from the European Space Agency (ESA) as well as British, German and Italian aerospace and defense companies.
-One of my greatest joys was to work on the Qualification campaign and leading the life cycle testing in Italy for the actuators of the ESA ExoMars Rosalind Franklin rover, slated to fly to Mars in 2022.
+One of my greatest joys was to work on the Qualification campaign and leading the life cycle testing in Italy for maxon at SELEX Galileo (now Leonardo) for the actuators of the ESA ExoMars Rosalind Franklin rover, slated to fly to Mars in October 2028.
 The absolute greatest joy, however, was being able to explore Europe and reconnect with my heritage.

 While on business travel in Italy, I learned about Honeybee Robotics in California and their out of this world exploration systems like drills and sampling systems used for planetary science missions such as space mining and in-situ resource utilization.

-This company was the smallest, but one of the most innovative companies I had the pleasure of working for.
+This company was the smallest, but one of the most innovative companies I had the pleasure of working for up to this time.
 As is customary with smaller companies, I wore multiple hats.
 As the Programs Manager, I was responsible for all 30+ projects while overseeing finances and general operations.
-I helped grow the team from about 30 to over 60 employees in the 3+ years I worked with Vice President Kris Zacny and Engineering Director Gale Paulsen and I oversaw the relocation of the company from the original Pasadena to the new Altadena location.
+I helped grow the team from about 30 to over 60 employees in the 3+ years I worked with Vice President Dr. Kris Zacny and Engineering Director Gale Paulsen.
+I also oversaw the relocation of the company from the original Pasadena location to the new Altadena location.

 Bonfire Teambuilding at Playa del Rey near LA in California

 I was hired by Paragon to start up and run the largest program the company had ever worked.
 I took the program from kickoff through Systems Requirements Review and a good portion of the way to PDR.
-I lead and was responsible for all aspects of the program including customer and subcontractor management and helped grow the team in the process from a handful of engineers to a sizable number.
-Since the NASA award for this contract has been slow in materializing, I then focused on the proposal and contractual efforts to fully secure this large multi million dollar program.
+I led and was responsible for all aspects of the program including customer and subcontractor management and helped grow the team in the process from a handful of engineers to 40+ strong.
+Since the NASA award for this contract had been slow in materializing, I then focused on the proposal and contractual efforts to fully secure this large multi million dollar program.
 Risk and Agile management practices are the 2 key management strategies that are expected to keep the program running as planned, profitable and on schedule.

-CEO of a 5+ year old Aerospace startup with focus on helping to kickstart the Lunar economy, detect life in the solar system and advance climate technology here on Earth using the technology we create for Space.
+CEO of an Aerospace company helping NASA kick-start the Lunar economy by creating spectroscopy based instruments, to detect and map Lunar resources, detect life in the solar system and advance climate technology via the green and blue economies here on Earth using the technology we create for Space.

 Powered by GoDaddy Website Builder